 Mean score of companies in the Petroleum Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Castrol India Limited's score of 24 is higher than 52% of the industry.
+Castrol India Limited's score of 24 is lower than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents